aiidateam/aiida-core/docs/source/howto/share_data.rst

 .. tip:: The AiiDA archive format has evolved over time, but you can still import archives created with previous AiiDA versions.
     If an outdated archive version is detected during import, you will be prompted to confirm automatic migration of the archive file.

-    You can also use ``verdi export migrate`` to update existing archive files once and for all.
+    You can also use ``verdi export migrate`` to create updated archive files from existing archive files (or update them in place).

 .. tip:: In order to get a quick overview of an archive file *without* importing it into your AiiDA profile, use ``verdi export inspect``: